Which of the following best describes the result of 'sales revenu... | Study Prep in Pearson+

 1

-Identify the components in the problem: Sales revenue refers to the total income generated from selling goods or services.
-Variable expenses are costs that change directly with the level of production or sales, such as materials and labor.
+Identify the components involved: Sales revenue refers to the total income generated from selling goods or services.
+Variable expenses are costs that change directly with the level of production or sales, such as raw materials and direct labor.

-Apply the formula for Contribution Margin: Contribution Margin = Sales Revenue - Variable Expenses.
-This formula helps calculate the amount available to cover fixed costs and contribute to profit.
+Perform the calculation: To find the contribution margin, subtract the total variable expenses from the total sales revenue.
+The formula is:

-Differentiate Contribution Margin from other terms: Gross Profit is calculated as Sales Revenue minus Cost of Goods Sold (COGS), which includes both fixed and variable costs.
-Operating Income is the profit after deducting all operating expenses, including fixed and variable costs.
-Net Sales is the total sales revenue after deducting returns, allowances, and discounts.
+Understand the significance: Contribution margin is a key metric in cost-volume-profit analysis.
+It helps businesses determine how much revenue is available to cover fixed costs and generate profit.

 Watch next